Energy & Climate Legislation

 The two pieces of legislation that make Community Choice possible in California are AB 117 (Migden, 2002) and SB 790 (Leno, 2011).
 AB 117 established Community Choice and SB 790 strengthened it by creating a “code of conduct” that the incumbent utilities must adhere to in their activities relative to Community Choice.

 Community Choice law, Assembly Bill 117 (Migden), enacted in 2002, can be found in the California Public Utilities Code sections 331.1,381.1, 707 and Code Sections 360 through 380.5.
 Scroll down to code section 366.2, where the main body of information describing Community Choice can be found.
 Community Choice law was conceived as a way to salvage a good part of the deregulation experiment of the late 1990s and early 2000s, choice.

-In any given legislative year there are bills that either directly relate to Community Choice, or may impact Community Choice in some way.
-Please let us know if you are aware of a bill that has bearing on Community Choice that should be highlighted here.
+In any given legislative year there are bills that either directly relate to the climate crisis, energy, and Community Choice Energy, or may impact Community Choice in some way.
+Please let us know if you are aware of a bill that should be highlighted here.